while-true-do/ansible-role-users/README.md

 ## Example Playbook

-You have to generate a hashed password for 'password' below each user item.
+You have to generate a hashed password as value in 'password_hash' for each user item if you want them to be able to login via password.

 For the below example, you have to have passlib installed.

 ```